 The International Institute for Conservation of Historic and Artistic Works

-You will be asked to consider and vote on the resolutions below.
-Resolutions 1 and 2 will be proposed as ordinary resolutions.
+You will be asked to consider and vote on the resolutions below:

-- To receive and consider the Annual Reports of the Council and the Auditors and the Financial Statements for the year ended 30 June 2020 (downloadable from the footer of this page of the IIC web-site).
+1. To receive and consider the Reports of the Council and the Auditors and the Financial Statements for the year ended 30 June 2021 (downloadable from the foot of this page).

-- To authorise the Council to apppoint auditors and to fix their remuneration for the ensuing year.
+2. To appoint Sayer Vincent LLP as Auditors to The Institute and to authorise the Council to fix their remuneration for the ensuing year.